 Benched or hurt?
 Here's how many NFL teams have started two quarterbacks in 2022

-Which NFL quarterbacks have been benched in 2022? originally appeared on NBC Sports Philadelphia
+Which NFL quarterbacks have been benched in 2022? originally appeared on NBC Sports Bayarea

 There’s no question about it: The NFL is a quarterbacks league in 2022.